Harris, Embiid lead 76ers to 114-95 rout of Cavaliers

-Tobias Harris scored 27 points and Joel Embiid had 14.
-Ben Simmons had 10 points and 11 assists, and the 76ers had six players score in double figures.

-Philadelphia went ahead midway through the first quarter and pulled away, shooting 67% in the half.
+Philadelphia went ahead midway through the first quarter and steadily built the lead, shooting 67% in the half.
 The lead reached 75-44 early in the third quarter.

-”We needed a win and we came out with great energy and used our defense to fuel everything,” said Harris, who played with a jammed left pinky. ”When you get high-percentage shots and play good defense, it’s a good combination.”

-The 76ers had dropped five of seven going into the game, including losses in Orlando and Oklahoma City, but finished their road trip on a high note.

 Cavaliers forward Kevin Love took a hard fall after being flattened by Furkan Korkmaz while shooting in the lane in the first quarter.
-Love, who injured his right knee, got up after being on the floor for a couple of moments and gave the thumbs-up sign to the crowd.
+Love got up after being on the floor for a couple of moments and gave the thumbs-up sign to the crowd, remaining in the game.

-Love, who scored 12 points in 25 minutes, expects to play Monday night when the Cavaliers visit New York.

-”My knee was bent all the way and when I hit the floor all that weight kind of jammed up on me,” he said. ”It’s going to pretty sore tomorrow.
-Nothing serious.
-I’m going to have to treat it a lot.
-Hopefully it will be gone in a few days.”

 The Cavaliers were ahead of the 76ers by five points late in Tuesday’s game, but couldn’t hold the lead.
 Love missed an open 3-pointer on the final possession.